NBA Trade Rumors: A Christmas Wish List For All 30 NBA Teams [Opinion]

 Oklahoma City Thunder: So far, it’s safe to say that the Westbrook, Carmelo, and George pairing has not worked out.
 Is it too early to panic?
 No. A move must be made and while George might be out the door at the end of the season, he should go.
 The Thunder needs a real power forward and a perimeter player to pair with Westbrook in the backcourt.
 How would a Beal or Eric Gordon package look?

 Phoenix Suns: The Suns are deep at all positions and their goal should be to mimic the 76ers.
-Tyson Chandler is a great veteran presence but he’s not getting any younger and his lack of offensive production may hurt.
+Tyson Chandler is a great veteran presence, but he’s not getting any younger and his lack of offensive production may hurt.
 It’s time to move Chandler for picks.

 Portland Trail Blazers: The Blazers are ripe for a move.
-They need frontcourt help and it’s a possibility that the team may look into moving C.J.
+They need frontcourt help, and it’s a possibility that the team may look into moving C.J.
 McCollum.
 A move for Kenneth Faired would be solid if they can manage to keep C.J. out of any deal.

 Sacramento Kings: The Kings might be willing to let go of Randolph.
 He’s a vet who can still bring in valuable draft picks for the future.

-San Antonio Spurs: The Spurs are not big on trades but this might be the season where Pop is forced to make a move at the deadline.
+San Antonio Spurs: The Spurs are not big on trades, but this might be the season where Pop is forced to make a move at the deadline.
 Their point guard position is weak and so is Danny Green at shooting guard.
 A move for a shooter like J.J.
 Redick would bode well for a deep playoff run.

 Utah Jazz: The Jazz have dealt with injuries and the Gordan Hayward departure hasn’t helped either.
-The addition of Ricky Rubio has been great but the absence of Rudy Gobert has hurt.
+The addition of Ricky Rubio has been great, but the absence of Rudy Gobert has hurt.
 What the Jazz must do is find a consistent wing scorer.
 Rodney Hood is either hit or miss on most nights but a player such as Gary Harris could be a smart move.